mateusabelli/flamenco/addon/flamenco/manager/docs/EventWorkerUpdate.md

-# SocketIOWorkerUpdate
+# EventWorkerUpdate

-Subset of a Worker, sent over SocketIO when a worker changes.
+Subset of a Worker, sent over SocketIO/MQTT when a worker changes.

 ## Properties
 Name | Type | Description | Notes